azsk/AzTS-docs/Control coverage/Feature/Bastion.md

 > **Passed:**
 One of the following conditions is met:
->   - Bastion sku is of type "basic".
+>   - Bastion sku is of type "Basic".
 >- Bastion sku is of type "Standard" and Bastion shareable link is disabled.
 >
 > **Failed:**